Facilitating Academic Accommodations

 First: Follow the first three steps for Disclosing and Documenting a Disability.

-Second: Once you have been deemed eligible for one or more academic accommodations, look for an email from Disability Services with instructions for how to schedule a meeting with Marni Jones to review the accommodations process.
+Second: Once you have been deemed eligible for one or more academic accommodations, look for an email from ODS (Office of Disability Services) with instructions for how to schedule a meeting with Marni Jones to review the accommodations process.
 She will have your official Accommodation Letter for you to give to your professors, informing them of the accommodations for which you are eligible.

 Soon thereafter: As soon as you have scheduled your meeting with Marni Jones, set up an appointment with each professor of any course in which you are seeking accommodations.
 The purpose of these professor/student meetings is to discuss how your accommodations will be implemented.
 (The professor's class schedule and yours, for instance, may impact the way that an extended time accommodation would be executed.)
 Here is a sample email that you could send to your professors to schedule that meeting.